jixxed/StationeersMods/doc/CREATE-MOD-CODE.md

 Download the [ExamplePatchMod](ExamplePatchMod.zip).
 This contains a working starter mod you can easily adapt.

 - Extract the zip into a project folder (ex.
 ExamplePatchMod)
-- In Assets/Assemblies there is a README.
-This contains a list of dll's you need to copy over.
+- ExamplePatchMod.VS.props contains a property key pointing to the Stationeers game folder.
+Set this to the correct path so required dll's are resolved automatically.
 ## Preparation steps
 In the zip is a readme. follow the instructions defined there.